-According to most style guides, nouns, verbs, adjectives, and adverbs are the only words capitalized in titles of books, articles, and songs.
-Prepositions, articles, and conjunctions aren’t capitalized (unless they’re the first word).
+According to most style guides, nouns, pronouns, verbs, adjectives, and adverbs are the only words capitalized in titles of books, articles, and songs.
+Prepositions, articles, and conjunctions aren’t capitalized (unless they’re the first or last word).
 The example below illustrates this rule:

 The same rule regarding title capitalization applies to subtitles.
 See the examples below: